acenet-arc/cloud_from_a_to_z/_projects/globus.md

 These instructions walk you through the process of setting up [Globus](https://www.globus.org/) on your cloud VM.
 Globus is a service for fast, reliable, secure data movement.
 See also [Compute Canada docs](https://docs.computecanada.ca/wiki/Globus) for Globus.

-**(Note that this assumes you have a running Ubuntu instance on the CC Cloud.
+**(Note that this assumes you have a running Ubuntu instance on the CC Cloud with a python installation.
 Make adjustments for an alternative OS or location.
 You'll need to change the elements in << >> as well since these are variables.
 Remember to remove the the <<'s and >>'s when making these substitutions.)**

 1. Log into globus.computecanada.ca.
 2. Select the "ENDPOINTS" panel from the left hand menu bar then click on the "Create a personal endpoint" at the top right of the screen.